M-Gabriela/Election_Analysis/README.md

  ## Election-Audit Summary

- If the Colorado Board of Elections has another dataset with the same structure; Ballot ID, County & Candidate, this script can be used for any election just by updating the inbound file and outfile file, as ilustratated in the examples below.
+ If the Colorado Board of Elections has another dataset with the same structure; Ballot ID, County & Candidate, this script can be used for any election by updating the inbound file and outfile file, as ilustratated in the examples below.

 \# Add a variable to load a file from a path.